Bryntum

 This function gets the values from the “Add task” form, creates a new task object and then updates the tasks variable, which is the tasks state of our Gantt chart.
 We use the Frappe Gantt refresh method to update our Gantt chart with the new task state.

 You’ll now be able to add new tasks to your Gantt chart.
 However, there’s a problem with updating the Gantt chart state.
 Try changing the date of a task by dragging or resizing it and then add a new task.
 After the new task is added, the task date changes back to its original value.
 To fix this, we’ll use two event listeners provided by Frappe Gantt: on_date_change and on_progress_change.
-First, import our date formatting function:

 import { createFormattedDateFromStr } from "./utils/dateFunctions.js";

-Now add the following properties in the Gantt chart constructor function’s options argument, below the custom_popup_html property:
+6. In main.js, add the following properties in the Gantt chart constructor function’s options argument, below the custom_popup_html property:

 on_date_change: function (task, start, end) {